Palace of Westminster: Central Tower

 The shortest of the palace's three principal towers (at 91 m), the octagonal Central Tower stands over the middle of the building, immediately above the Central Lobby.
 It was added to the plans on the insistence of Dr. David Boswell Reid, who was in charge of the ventilation of the new Houses of Parliament: his plan called for a central chimney through which what he called "vitiated air" would be drawn out of the building with the heat and smoke of about four hundred fires around the palace.
 To accommodate the tower, Barry was forced to lower the high ceiling he had planned for the Central Lobby and reduce the height of its windows; however, the tower proved to be an opportunity to improve the palace's exterior design, and Barry to make it a spire to balance the effect of the more massive lateral towers.
 The Central Tower completely failed to fulfil its stated purpose.
-Still, it remains notable as "the first occasion when mechanical services had a real influence on architectural design," withstanding certain climate-specific architectural elements such as windcatchers.